 A study published in the Journal of Social and Personal Relationships revealed that as many as 60% of young couples could have experienced an ‘it’s complicated’ phase in their relationships.
 Staggering, right?

 So, what’s the easiest way to connect to someone at any hour of the day?
 Social media.
 What’s the number one mistake you’ll make in a moment of vulnerability?
 Texting your ex.
 Now we don’t want you falling back in the loop, so you must block your ex on all the apps.
 Yes, all of them.
 Look at it like a purge/detox/cleanse.

 No more reconciliations (that are ultimately breakups), and no more emotional stress.
-End things once and for all, so you can quit asking “Should I block my ex on WhatsApp?”
+End things once and for all, so you can quit asking, “Should I block my ex on WhatsApp during no contact?”

 2. Closing the deal

 What we all want after the end of a relationship is closure.
 Unfortunately, not all of us are that blessed.
 My sister, Tisha, struggled with gaining closure when her 5-year relationship ended on a bad note.
 She did not know how to accept what had happened (and why).
 Finally, she realized that she could move on without closure.

 Tisha blocked him on all her apps and deleted his contact, along with their photos.
 She said that she felt like a burden had been lifted off of her heart.
 He was no longer a part of her life, and that was that.
 Her answer to “Should I block my ex to get over him?” has been a yes since then.

 Acceptance of the relationship’s end is the first stage to getting closure.
 As long as you feed yourself false hope, healing cannot begin.
 Sit with your feelings and process them.
 Acknowledge the relationship, even grieve it.
 But finally, go ahead and block the pathways of communication to really know it’s over.
 And that it’s okay.